jcubic/lips/docs/docs/scheme-intro/what-is-lisp.md

 :::info

-you can run [LIPS bookmarklet](/#bookmark) while reading this tutorial.
+You can run [LIPS bookmarklet](/#bookmark) while reading this tutorial.
 But note that it doesn't yet support [continuations](/docs/scheme-intro/continuations) and TCO ([Tail Call Optimization](/docs/scheme-intro/core#tail-call-optimization)).